cyberbotics/webots/docs/guide/starting-webots.md

 `--stdout` redirects the *stdout* stream of the controllers, while `--stderr` redirects the *stderr* stream.
 Note that the *stderr* stream may also contain Webots error or warning messages.

+The `--port` option changes the default TCP port used by Webots for serving robot windows, web streaming and extern controllers.
+By default, Webots sets up its TCP server on port 1234.

-The `--stream` option starts the Webots streaming server.
+The `--stream` option enables the Webots streaming server.
 An option can be given to change the default parameters of the streaming server.
 This option is a string containing a list of parameter keys and their values separated by semicolons.
 The supported options are described in [this table](#streaming-server-options).